Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Reflection

 Though the Wilsons did not receive their full $26,500 claim amount, the arbitration prevented a costly and lengthy court battle.
-“We’re relieved the process was fair,” said Laura Wilson.
+“We’re relieved the process was fair,” said the claimant.
 “It’s frustrating to realize how complicated insurance can be when you need them most.”
 The case stands as a reminder for homeowners in Tonawanda and beyond to meticulously review policy details and consider arbitration as a viable means to resolve disputes.